li-wang-uk/Nc-news-project/README.md

 - This project is called Northcoders News API.
 - It is an API for the purpose of application data programmatically like a real world backend service.
 Users are able to use GET/POST/PATCH/DELETE to access/change the information they needed based on their query on SQL database.
 - The database is PSQL and hosted on Elephant SQL.
-- The web service is hosted on Renter.
+- The web service is hosted on Render.
 - https://liwang-ncnews.onrender.com/api/ will show you all available endpoints you can access.

 ## Project instructions: